jefersondossa/FSIM/README.md

 # FSArl
-Perform Fluid-Structure interactions using the Arlequin method The fluid-structure problem is solved in a partitioned way, with a block Gauss-Seidel with Aitken relaxation scheme.
+Perform Fluid-Structure interactions using the Arlequin method.

+- To compile use the command

+	<CODE> make f </CODE>

+- To run use

+	<CODE> make run4(run8,run16,etc.) </CODE>

+- To clear all files created running the program use

+	<CODE> make clear </CODE>